gotson/komga-website/src/guides/libraries.md

 #### Compute hash for pages

-Komga will compute a filehash for the pages in each book (`cbz`/`cbr` only).
-Those will be used to detect duplicate pages (in a future release).
+Komga will compute a filehash for the first and last 3 pages in each book (`cbz` only).
+Those are used to detect duplicate pages.

 This can consume lots of resources on large libraries or slow hardware.